DeeptiJainMicrosoft/LogGenie/README.md

 **Purpose:**

-Simplifies the analysis of Azure Monitor diagnostic logs stored in Azure Storage Accounts.
+* Simplifies the analysis of Azure Monitor diagnostic logs stored in Azure Storage Accounts.
+* Organize the log containers based on Azure services.
+* Include the resource name alongside the log file name.
-Reduces troubleshooting time and collaboration overhead across Azure teams.
+* Reduces troubleshooting time and collaboration overhead across Azure teams.

-**Unique Scenarios:**
+**_Unique Scenarios:_**

 Handles cases where log analytics tables are unavailable, providing an essential alternative for analyzing such logs archived to storage accounts.

-**Key Features:**
+###**Key Features:**

   **Standalone Application:**
   Windows-based, .NET-powered tool for log analysis.